Historical Index of Human Development

 All enrolment rates have been backwards projected with years of primary education for the population above 15 years from Morrisson and Murtin (2009) for India and Myanmar, 1870; Iran and Iraq, 1870-1900; Philippines and Syria, 1870-1890; Thailand, 1800-1900; Turkey, 1870-1880.

 Population aged 5-24 (and 5-14) share in total population in Syria accepted for Lebanon and that of China for Nepal.

-Population aged 5-24 (and 5-14) share in total population for Cyprus, Turkey’s and Greece’s, weighted by the shares of Turkish and Greek in total population.
+Population aged 5-24 (and 5-14) share in total population for Cyprus derived from Turkey’s and Greece’s, weighted by the Turkish and Greek shares in total population.